opensearch-project/documentation-website/_ingest-pipelines/processors/ml-inference.md

 ## Limitation

 The `ml_inference` processor currently supports only remote models connected through a connector.
-Local models uploaded to the OpenSearch cluster are not yet supported.
+Local models uploaded to an OpenSearch cluster are not yet supported.
 Check the [OpenSearch Project Roadmap](https://github.com/orgs/opensearch-project/projects/1) for updates on upcoming features.